China considers new actions to lift flagging birthrate

 On Thursday, the National Health Commission issued a statement saying it will conduct research to “further stimulate birth potential.”

 It said the initiative will focus first on northeastern China, the country’s former industrial heartland that has seen a major population decline as young people and families depart for better opportunities elsewhere.
+The region comprising the three provinces of Liaoning, Jilin and Heilongjiang saw its total population decline for the seventh straight year by 427,300 in 2019 over 2018.

-Authorities said this week that registered new births fell 15.3% last year to just 10 million.
+Authorities said last week that registered new births fell 15.3% last year to just 10 million.

 China abandoned its one-child-policy in 2016 to allow families to have an additional child.
 However, the move had only a temporary effect on the birthrate, with many couples citing the high cost of raising children and other economic and social barriers in deciding not to have more children.

-Note: This story has been corrected to show that authorities announced the new birth figures last week, not this week.